Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 AFAIK the Meilisearch implementation of phrase search works by computing the distance from every token to every other tokens ([link 1](https://github.com/meilisearch/meilisearch/blob/c85146524b960cf445a08e6510f33bcd1d8b0a5e/crates/milli/src/index.rs#L128), [link 2](https://github.com/meilisearch/meilisearch/blob/c85146524b960cf445a08e6510f33bcd1d8b0a5e/crates/milli/src/search/new/resolve_query_graph.rs#L187)), which is very time consuming during indexing and takes a lot of disk space.
 I might completly wrong, but that's what I got looking at the code.

-To be fair my version index everything, so I didn't change a single configuration on Meilisearch about [`stop words`](https://www.meilisearch.com/docs/reference/api/settings#stop-words).
+To be fair my version index everything, so I didn't change a single configuration on Meilisearch about [`stop words`](https://www.meilisearch.com/docs/reference/api/settings#stop-words), but I changed the [pagination `maxTotalHits`](https://www.meilisearch.com/docs/reference/api/settings#pagination) to 3.5 million (since there is 3.2 million documents).

 Here are some stats about the Meilisearch index: